algolia/api-clients-playground/laravel-scout-extended/README.md

 ALGOLIA_APP_ID='YOUR APPLICATION ID'
 ALGOLIA_SECRET='YOUR ADMIN API KEY'

-# Populate your Database
-php artisan db:seed

-#Populate your index
+# Your database already exists, so you just need to create data and send it to Algolia
-php artisan scout:import
+php artisan db:seed && php artisan scout:import

 # See the search query
 php artisan serve
 ```

-> See the result of the query here : [localhost](http://localhost:8000/)
+> See the result of the query here : [localhost](http://127.0.0.1:8000)
+> Perform search queries with the `query` param : http://127.0.0.1:8000?query=foo